chersonio/chersonio/README.md

-- 👋 Hi, I'm Stavros Chersoniotakis - I work as a full-stack C#/VB developer on a desktop app.
+- 👋 Hi, I'm Stavros Chersoniotakis - I am a full-stack C# developer.
+- My tech experience includes programming languages: MSSQL, VB, C, HTML/CSS/JS, Angular. and technologies: ASP.NET, .Net core, Blazor, Maui, MVC, Razor, WindowsForms, Autofac, RabbitMQ, SignalR, SeriLog and more with version control: Github, TFS, TurqoiseSVN
-- 👀 I'm interested in building my portfolio so I can have a better understanding of programming using better and better tools to achieve deeper knowledge.
+- 👀 I'm interested in building my knowledge so I can have a better understanding of programming using better and better tools.
 You may find here some of my work.
 - ⚙️ I attended an intensive seminar of 500 hrs of C# that included: Html/Css/Javascript, MS SQL, Angular, Node.js, React, ASP.NET, REST, MVC, Razor, Entity Framework and more.
 I attended Harvard's online seminar (Of David Malan) CS50X to refresh my developing skills in C.
-- 🌱 In my free time I'm studying some of the following books: Clean Code, Design Patterns in C#.
+- 🌱 In my free time some of the books I have studied are: Clean Code, Design Patterns in C#, (Microsoft documentation and lots of StackOverflow :P)
-- 💞️ I'm looking to collaborate on C# (and more) on a professional level.
 - 📫 How to reach me: chersoniotakis.stavros@gmail.com

 <!---